alexandrainst/node-red-contrib-chunks-to-lines/README.md

 The messages will contain updated sequence information in `msg.parts` and `msg.complete`.

-Example for CSV processing (splitting a large CSV file as smaller CSV chunks): [flow-csv.json](doc/flow-csv.json)
+Example for CSV processing (splitting a large CSV file as smaller CSV chunks) for mass insertion into a [PostgreSQL](https://www.npmjs.com/package/node-red-contrib-re-postgres) database, inserting many lines at a time to improve performances: [flow-csv.json](doc/flow-csv.json)

 ![Node-RED flow](doc/flow-csv.png)